 1. Artificial intelligence

-AI can also be used to pinpoint prospects who could be potential buyers for a particular unit and reach out to them with a personalized sales pitch.
+Property owners and brokers can use AI to pinpoint prospects who could be potential buyers for a particular unit.
+Then, they can reach out to them with a personalized sales pitch.
 Artificial intelligence has the unique ability to streamline processes, allowing us to focus on the creative projects we’re better suited for.

 3. Virtual and augmented reality

 Thanks to new technology, real estate will look completely different in the next few years.
-These trends will lead to more efficiency and an industry that keeps properties moving along safely with happy owners and tenants.
+These trends will lead to more efficiency and an industry that keeps properties safe with happy owners and tenants.